Duke of Buccleuch: History

-The family seats are Bowhill House, three miles from Selkirk, representing the Scott line; Drumlanrig Castle in Dumfries and Galloway, representing the Douglas line; and Boughton House in Northamptonshire, England, representing the Montagu line.
-These three houses are still lived in by the family and are also open to the public.
-The family also owns Dalkeith Palace in Midlothian, which is let, and has owned several other country houses and castles in the past.
-Its historic London residence was Montagu House, Whitehall, now demolished and replaced by the Ministry of Defence.

 William Montagu Douglas Scott, Earl of Dalkeith, who became the 7th Duke of Buccleuch was elected President of St. Andrew's Ambulance Association in 1908.
 The Presidency of the Association (now St Andrew's First Aid) has been held by the Buccleuch family from that date.

-Sarah Ferguson, former wife of Andrew Mountbatten Windsor, is a great-great-granddaughter of the 6th Duke of Buccleuch.
+Sarah Ferguson, former wife of Andrew Mountbatten-Windsor, is a great-great-granddaughter of the 6th Duke of Buccleuch.

-The 7th Duke of Buccleuch had a daughter, Alice, who married Prince Henry, Duke of Gloucester (third son of King George V and uncle of Queen Elizabeth II) in 1935, becoming a member of the British Royal Family.
+The 7th Duke of Buccleuch had a daughter, Alice, who married Prince Henry, Duke of Gloucester (third son of King George V and uncle of Queen Elizabeth II) in 1935, becoming a member of the British royal family.
 Prince Richard, Duke of Gloucester and Prince William of Gloucester are grandsons of the 7th Duke of Buccleuch.

 Most of the Dukes of Buccleuch (the 3rd, 4th, 5th, 6th, 7th) are buried in the Buccleuch Memorial Chapel in St. Mary's Episcopal Church, Dalkeith, Midlothian.
 The 2nd Duke (died 1751) is buried in Eton College Chapel.
 The most recent Dukes (the 8th and 9th) are buried among the ruins of Melrose Abbey in Melrose.

 Dukes of Buccleuch are invariably granted the honour of Knight of the Order of the Thistle.